chaosWsF/RFSelectSecurities-GUI/README.md

-# GUI for Securities Selection in A-shares based on Random Forest
+# GUI for Stock Selection based on Random Forest

-The project was developed with the help of Python3.
+The project was developed in Python 3.
 Currently, the project has not been fully completed.

 ### Requirement

 Some package is required.

 >arrow
 >csv
 >lightgbm